To form an LLC, you file articles of organization (or similar document) with the state business filing office—typically, the Secretary of State.

 Step 3: Get a Business License

 Whether or not you’ll need to get a business license for your LLC will depend upon where your business is located.
-A few states require all business to get a state-wide business license.
+A few states require all businesses to get a state-wide business license.
 But, in most states, business licenses are handled by your city or county government.

 Don’t fret, as obtaining a local business license is usually simple and straightforward.
 The specific details for your particular license will be available from your local government, so some research is required.
 Once you know what you need, you’ll have to fill out an application and pay a fee.